 Significant positive effects have been identified in relation to the provision of adequate waste management capacity.
-Minor positive impacts were identified in relation to ensuring the prudent and efficient use of energy and natural resources, minimising the growth in waste and increasing the amount of waste which is re-used, recycled and recovered, reducing the District's impact on climate change, achieving the proximity principle, reducing nuisance caused to communities by waste transport, ensuring local communities take more responsibility for their own waste and supporting employment in the waste industry for local people.
+Minor positive impacts were identified in relation to ensuring the prudent and efficient use of energy and natural resources, minimising the growth in waste and increasing the amount of waste which is reused, recycled and recovered, reducing the District's impact on climate change, achieving the proximity principle, reducing nuisance caused to communities by waste transport, ensuring local communities take more responsibility for their own waste and supporting employment in the waste industry for local people.

 No negative effects were identified but neutral impacts were noted in relation to safeguarding air, water and soil resources, biodiversity, landscape, efficient use of land, historic assets, improving the quality and range of services available within communities and open space and recreation opportunities.
 For these impacts it was considered that the effects are tested as part of the site assessments.
 Therefore, the scoring here has been listed as neutral.
-An uncertain effect has been noted in relation to modal shift and reducing the impact of the waste industry on people's safety and security, health and quality of life.